Shipwrecked (1990 film)

 Shipwrecked (Haakon Haakonsen) is a 1990 family action-adventure film directed by Nils Gaup and starring Stian Smestad and Gabriel Byrne.
 The film is a dramatization of Norwegian author Oluf Falck-Ytter's book Haakon Haakonsen: En Norsk Robinson (Haakon Haakonsen: A Norwegian Robinson).

-The movie was produced by a consortium of Scandinavian companies and released in the US in an English-language version by Walt Disney Pictures.
+The film was produced by a consortium of Scandinavian companies and released in the US in an English-language version by Walt Disney Pictures.

 Plot

 Haakon Haakonsen (Stian Smestad), a young Norwegian boy in the 1850s, becomes the sole support of his family as a cabin boy on a ship after his father is injured.
 Jens (Trond Peter Stamsø Munch), who was a shipmate of Haakon's father and a friend of the Haakonsens, agrees to be a "sea daddy" to Haakon, teaching him seamanship and acting as an older brother during their voyage.

 At first, Haakon has a difficult time adjusting to life at sea, but eventually earns the respect of his shipmates.
 After shore-leave in London, a British naval officer, Lt.
 Howell, joins the crew ostensibly to provide protection from pirates.
 Unbeknownst to the crew, he is actually a notorious pirate named John Merrick, who has murdered the real Howell and taken his identity.
 Haakon learns that "Howell" has secretly brought guns onto the ship, and Howell attempts to persuade Haakon not to say anything about the guns to the captain.